-This React application allows users to upload driver's license and selfie images to an AWS S3 bucket for ID verification purposes.
+This React application allows users to upload driver's license and selfie images for ID verification purposes.

 Before you begin, ensure you have the following installed: